mattkrick/react-async-hoc/README.md

 # react-async-hoc
-Load 3rd party scripts from a url in a higher order component
+Load 3rd party scripts and styles from a url in a higher order component

 ##Installation
 `yarn add react-async-hoc`